While private jet providers say reliability is improving, they are facing a variety of issues that are impacting on-time operations and costs.

-She says flyers have also become less focused on aircraft age, and instead focus on cabin interior.
+She says flyers have also become less focused on aircraft age and instead focus on cabin interior.

-Qi says its floating fleet model is meant to maximize utilization so constant refurbishments and upgrades are part of its business.
+Qi says its floating fleet model is meant to maximize utilization, so constant refurbishments and upgrades are part of its business.

 “They want aircraft to be new interiors, not necessarily year of make,” she says.

-At the same time, asked about what keeps them up at night, the executives on the charter panel say getting aircraft with mechanicals fixed and flying quickly and finding training slots for pilots are their biggest headaches.
+At the same time, when asked about what keeps them up at night, the executives on the charter panel say getting aircraft with mechanicals fixed and flying quickly and finding training slots for pilots are their biggest headaches.

-Segrave notes FlyExclusive has been expanding its in-house maintenance hiring hundreds of technicians.
+Segrave notes FlyExclusive has been expanding its in-house maintenance, hiring hundreds of technicians.

 He calls “maintenance reliability” the “biggest challenge to delivering for our business.”

-FlyExclusive this year ordered $600 million in new jets from Textron Aviation to launch its fractional ownership program.
+This year, FlyExclusive ordered $600 million in new jets from Textron Aviation to launch its fractional ownership program.